Why support us?

 In Malaysia, science-related topics often take a backseat in the local mainstream media platform.
-It’s time to put science on the forefront by helping us to help our scientific community to thrive, including increasing the numbers of science journalists in this country.
+It’s time to put science at the forefront by helping us to help our scientific community to thrive, including increasing the numbers of science journalists and science communicators in this country.

 For more info, contact us using the message form below.